bluesky-social/atproto-website/content/specs/data-model.md

 The JSON encoding for bytes is an object with the single key `$bytes` and string value with the base64-encoded bytes.
 The base64 scheme is the one specified in [RFC-4648, section 4](https://datatracker.ietf.org/doc/html/rfc4648#section-4), frequently referred to as simple "base64".
 This scheme is not URL-safe, and `=` padding is optional.

-For example, a node with a single field `"exampleBytes"` with type `bytes` woudl in JSON like:
+For example, a node with a single field `"exampleBytes"` with type `bytes` would be represented in JSON like:

 ```
 {